MichMesh/docusaurus/docs/Meshtastic/Getting Started.md

 7. Enable Position if you want to send your location out over the mesh.
 8. click save

+> Northern LP
+1. iOS: Go to >config>channels - Android: ☰ > Radio Configuration > channels
+2. Click `+`
+3. Channel Name: `NMI`
+4. iOS: Key Size: `8 bit`
+5. PSK: `MA==` - this is case sensitive, it *must* be uppercase and without spaces.
+6. Enable Uplink/Downlink
+7. Enable Position if you want to send your location out over the mesh.
+8. click save

+> Upper Peninsula
+1. iOS: Go to >config>channels - Android: ☰ > Radio Configuration > channels
+2. Click `+`
+3. Channel Name: `YOOPER`
+4. iOS: Key Size: `8 bit`
+5. PSK: `MA==` - this is case sensitive, it *must* be uppercase and without spaces.
+6. Enable Uplink/Downlink
+7. Enable Position if you want to send your location out over the mesh.
+8. click save

 #### After channel config
 click `Send` to push new channels to node.